FRUIT-EATING - ITS BENEFITS AND PROBLEMS

 I suspect this potassium compound must have come from eating fruit because those with the potassium problem almost always have a history of enjoying a lot of fruit in their diets.
-Fruits, more than other foods, seems to take up a lot of toxic potassium from N-P-K fertilizers or superphosphate fertilizers that are used on almost all fruit trees, even organic commercial fruit-growing operations.
+Fruits, more than other foods, seem to take up a lot of toxic potassium from N-P-K fertilizers or superphosphate fertilizers that are used on almost all fruit trees, even organic commercial fruit-growing operations.

-This potassium compound may also interfere with the absorption and utilization of other important trace minerals in the fruit.
+This potassium compound may also interfere with the absorption and utilization of other important trace minerals in the diet.
 Although fruit-eating is the main cause of an accumulation of toxic potassium, there are other causes of toxic potassium.
 For more, please read Toxic Potassium on this website.

 15. Cleanliness can be a problem with some fruit.
 Fruit may be picked by hand by workers whose cleanliness is not always the best.
 The surface of the fruit always contains bacteria, viruses and other micro-organisms.
 If it is not washed thoroughly, eating it can cause hepatitis, parasites and other subtle infections.

 If you must eat fruit, always wash it carefully and never eat it right from the store or even from a tree, without washing it carefully.
 Also, do not leave fruit sitting out on the kitchen counter overnight and then eat it without washing it again.
 Fruit attracts flies, mites, ticks and other tiny insects that can quickly infect the fruit with disease.